giserh/Depression-Filling/README.md

 The algorithms described in the manuscript can be run using the following command line:

-FillDEM Input_DEM Output_DEM
+fill Input_DEM Output_DEM

-Example: FillDEM dem.tif. dem_filled.tif Use the algorithm proposed in the manuscript to fill the input DEM "dem.tif" and create a filled DEM "dem_filled.tif".
+Example: fill dem.tif. dem_filled.tif

-The algorithms based on the Zhou's variant.Zhou's manuscript can be downloaded at:******.
+<p>Use the algorithm proposed in the manuscript to fill the input DEM "dem.tif" and create a filled DEM "dem_filled.tif".</p>

 The test data used in the manuscript can be downloaded at http://www.mngeo.state.mn.us/.
-You need ArcGIS to convert the DEM into GeoTIFF format
+You need ArcGIS to convert the DEM into GeoTIFF format.